 The Ziggy Cup is kind of like the reusable version of the Instead Soft Cup or Flex Menstrual Disc, which have been around for years.

 You can learn more about it here: Ziggy Cup Review.
-Or, check it out for yourself over on Amazon:
+Or, check it out for yourself online:

 The Takeaway on the DaisyCup